Is it safe to travel to manila, Philippines by yourself as a girl? To meet a man you have never met? We have been talking for 3yrs.

 Travelling throu many parts of asia and seeing scams of many sorts i would be very careful and would question if it is safe to be there...can you take a friend or family

-Trust me it could be worth the extra cost if you get scammed out of money or possessions almost 4 years ago
+Trust me it could be worth the extra cost if you get scammed out of money or possessions about 4 years ago